preludetech/tutorial-getting-git/tutorial/10-understanding-multiple-branches.md

 ![](images/commit_graph_website_3.drawio.svg)

 So far our graph looks pretty boring, there are 3 nodes (commits) in a straight-line.
-Things get interesting (and very useful) when we introduce branches.
+Things get interesting (and very useful) when we introduce more branches.

 Earlier, we spoke about how every commit (except the first one) has a parent.